facelessuser/sublime-dracula-scheme/README.md

         "line-highlight": "color(var(background) s(25%) l(25%))",
 ```

-This gives a generally good line looking line highlight and selection.
+This gives a generally good looking line highlight and selection.
 You could just as easily use the `line-highlight`
 setting for `selection` as well if you wanted the same, more subtle highlight for selections.

 Lastly, we pick a color from the main palette for the `accent`.
 While we recommend using a palette color that matches